-Modifying the source code for Arm® Compiler 6
+Modifying the source code for Arm Compiler for Embedded FuSa 6

 You must make the following changes to the source code to compile with armclang.

 • The return type of function main function cannot be void in standard C. Replace the following line: